jbeeko/TypeUp/README.md

 (parseFSON typeof<Contract> data) :?> Contract
 ```

-Will result in a Contract identical to the following:
+This will result in a Contract equal to the following:

 ```
 Contract =